Did you know that 90% of all marketers say social media marketing has increased their business exposure?

 Not surprisingly, when you stay in front of your customer base, they’re more likely to buy from you when they need the products you sell, but social media marketing does far more than increase brand presence.
 You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers and blogs targeting top of funnel, to answering customer questions and addressing pain points, to incentivizing buyers with coupon codes.#SMM tip: Try sharing coupon codes, with a unique code for each social channel – you may be surprised at which social network drives the most sales.
 Click To Tweet

-13. You can directly find potential customers who don’t know your brand.
+15. You can find potential customers who don’t already know your brand.

 You Can’t Beat the Price (or ROI) of Social Media